-PROTECT: I recommend one of my mineral zinc sunscreens be applied daily.
-Pick a sunscreen based on your skin type.
+I recommend one of my mineral zinc sunscreens be applied daily.
+Zinc oxide is the best type of sunscreen because it does not irritate inflamed skin.
+My Sheer Strength Pure Physical Sunscreens are my top choice.
+Pick your pure zinc oxide sunscreen based on your skin type.

 Dermatologist's tips to heal and control seborrheic dermatitis.

-- Avoid harsh products on actively inflamed seborrhea or you will add irritation on top of the seborrhea – and irritation looks red and scaly!
+- Avoid allowing harsh products to come into contact with actively inflamed seborrhea or you will add irritation on top of the seborrhea – and irritation looks red and scaly!
 This applies to cleansers, acne products, anti-aging products, exfoliating products, and sunscreens.

 - Medicated cleansers and shampoos are really helpful for seborrhea, so pick the right cleanser for the skin area you are treating.
 Pyrithione zinc is my favorite medicated cleanser and shampoo ingredient.
 Other ingredients for non-facial areas include shampoos with salicylic acid, selenium sulfide, tar, ketoconazole, and prescription ciclopirox.